Vanadium: Coordination compounds

 Complexes of vanadium(II) and (III) are reducing, while those of V(IV) and V(V) are oxidants.
-The vanadium ion is rather large and some complexes achieve coordination numbers greater than 6, as is the case in [V(CN)_{7}]^{4−}.
+The vanadium ion is rather large and some complexes achieve coordination numbers greater than 6, as is the case in [V(CN)7](4−).
 Oxovanadium(V) also forms 7 coordinate coordination complexes with tetradentate ligands and peroxides and these complexes are used for oxidative brominations and thioether oxidations.
-The coordination chemistry of V^{4+} is dominated by the vanadyl center, VO^{2+}, which binds four other ligands strongly and one weakly (the one trans to the vanadyl center).
-An example is vanadyl acetylacetonate (V(O)(O_{2}C_{5}H_{7})_{2}).
+The coordination chemistry of V(4+) is dominated by the vanadyl center, VO(2+), which binds four other ligands strongly and one weakly (the one trans to the vanadyl center).
+An example is vanadyl acetylacetonate (V(O)(O2C5H7)2).
 In this complex, the vanadium is 5-coordinate, distorted square pyramidal, meaning that a sixth ligand, such as pyridine, may be attached, though the association constant of this process is small.
-Many 5-coordinate vanadyl complexes have a trigonal bipyramidal geometry, such as VOCl_{2}(NMe_{3})_{2}.
-The coordination chemistry of V^{5+} is dominated by the relatively stable dioxovanadium coordination complexes which are often formed by aerial oxidation of the vanadium(IV) precursors indicating the stability of the +5 oxidation state and ease of interconversion between the +4 and +5 states.
+Many 5-coordinate vanadyl complexes have a trigonal bipyramidal geometry, such as VOCl2(NMe3)2.
+The coordination chemistry of V(5+) is dominated by the relatively stable dioxovanadium coordination complexes which are often formed by aerial oxidation of the vanadium(IV) precursors indicating the stability of the +5 oxidation state and ease of interconversion between the +4 and +5 states.

 Organometallic compounds

 The organometallic chemistry of vanadium is well–developed.
 Vanadocene dichloride is a versatile starting reagent and has applications in organic chemistry.
-Vanadium carbonyl, V(CO)_{6}, is a rare example of a paramagnetic metal carbonyl.
-Reduction yields V(CO)_{6}^{−} (isoelectronic with Cr(CO)_{6}), which may be further reduced with sodium in liquid ammonia to yield V(CO)_{5}^{3−} (isoelectronic with Fe(CO)_{5}).
+Vanadium carbonyl, V(CO)6, is a rare example of a paramagnetic metal carbonyl.
+Reduction yields [V(CO)6]− (isoelectronic with link=hexacarbonylchromium|Cr(CO)6), which may be further reduced with sodium in liquid ammonia to yield [V(CO)5](3−) (isoelectronic with Fe(CO)5).